-Another important thing to consider is that your brain can’t stay focused forever – its attention span has its maximum of 90 minutes in the morning and throughout the day it becomes shorter and shorter.
+Another important thing to consider is that your brain can’t stay focused forever — its attention span has a maximum of 90 minutes in the morning, and, throughout the day, it becomes shorter and shorter.
 When your mind is tired, it wanders off and searches for a distraction.
 To prevent that, take regular breaks.

 Don’t jam-pack your schedule

 Planning is great — but take into account that things don’t always go as planned.
 As much as a day scheduled to a minute looks good on Google calendar, sometimes life happens.
 Things get delayed, meetings get prolonged or something unexpected can pop up.

 Try to leave some room in your schedule for possible changes of plans and improvisation.